-The programme is presented on a full-time basis and the general closing date for applications is 31 October.
-Applications received after this date will be considered on merit
+The programme is presented on a full-time basis and the general closing date for applications is 30 November.
+Applications received after this date will be considered on merit.

-- The student must be in possession of a relevant honours degree or equivalent qualification. - An average mark of at least 65% in Physiology (or equivalent qualification) at honours level is required. - c) It is recommended that students should follow Pharmacology and Therapy (FKLG211) as additional module to improve their knowledge with regard to therapy. - d) Selection and approval by a postgraduate selection committee is subject to available capacity and academic performance. - It is strongly recommended that the student should provide proof of immunisation, at least against Hepatitis A and B. - f) A satisfactory behaviour and functioning record should be maintained on a continual basis by the students. - g) The student must participate for the full-time of study in the Hypertension Teaching and Research clinic, as well as the Biochemistry Laboratory activities in order to gain practical experience.
+- The student must be in possession of a relevant honours degree or equivalent qualification. - An average mark of at least 65% in Physiology (or equivalent qualification) is required and a minimum of 65% for the research component at honours level is recommended. - c) It is recommended that students should follow two applied Pharmacology modules (PHAN 211 and PHAN 221) to improve their knowledge regarding therapy. - Selection and approval by a postgraduate selection committee is subject to available capacity and academic performance. - e) It is strongly recommended that the student should provide proof of immunisation, at least against Hepatitis A and B. - A satisfactory behaviour and functioning record should be maintained on a continual basis by the students. - g) The student must participate for the full-time of study in the Hypertension Teaching and Research clinic, as well as the Biochemistry Laboratory activities to gain practical experience.